 Moss Vale is rich with colonial heritage and architecture.
 Explore on a self-guided , past historic landmarks such as the Leighton Gardens and the Railway Overbridge.
 Leighton Gardens is a beautiful oasis of greenery that blooms with tulips in September.

 Home to an array of thriving birdlife, the is a gorgeous wetland perfect for birdwatching, walking and picnics.
 You’ll also find one of the prettiest golf courses in NSW at the .
 Set on a rolling property, take a tour of , a 700-acre Angus cattle farm.
 At , one of Moss Vale’s original farms, discover the countryside by horseback or sign up to a creative workshop.

 Home to boutique and craft shops, there is plenty to explore in Moss Vale.
 Hunter and Gatherer Collections sell beautiful homewares from around the world.
 For fantastic local and international art, including painting, prints and jewellery, pay a visit to Made by Others opposite Leighton Gardens.

-Moss Vale is a 1hr 45min drive from Sydney and less than two hours from Canberra.
-You can also catch a train direct from Sydney and the journey takes around 1hr 45min.
+Moss Vale is less than two hours’ drive from Sydney and Canberra.
+You can also catch a train direct from Sydney on a 1hr 45min trip.
 Places to stay include cottages, guesthouses, B&Bs and country pubs.
-Sleep in a part of local history at the Argyle Hotel, first built in 1868, or the 1920s-era cottage, Corelli Cottage.
+Sleep in a part of local history at the Argyle Hotel, first built in 1868, or the 1920s-era cottage, .